Branding is an important part of vacation rental distribution.

-Names make properties special: With a name, a property isn’t just an address anymore.
-Visitors aren’t going to remember the address, nor are they going to remember that they stayed in Villa B012 during their last vacation.
-Property names, though, indicate to travelers that rentals are one-of-a-kind accommodations—not to mention, it differentiates your properties from the competition and helps your rentals stand out.
+1. Names make properties special: With a name, a property isn’t just an address anymore.
+Visitors aren’t going to remember the address, nor are they going to remember that they stayed in Villa B157 during their last vacation.
+Property names indicate that rentals are one-of-a-kind accommodations—not to mention, it differentiates your properties from the competition and helps your rentals stand out.

-Higher conversion on OTAs: This is especially meaningful right now, as online travel sites experience a boom driven by COVID travel trends.
+2. Higher conversion on OTAs: This has been especially meaningful in recent years as online travel sites have experienced a boom driven by COVID travel trends.
 Vacation rentals are commoditized on OTAs, and travelers browse those sites searching for the best deals and experiences.
 Rentals with memorable names stand out, and they’re also easier to find on search engines.

-Whatever you name your rental, it should mean something.
+When you name a vacation rental, it should mean something.
 What is the property’s history?
 Does it have a legacy?
 How about its location—any amazing views or famous landmarks?
 These are all good jump-off points, just keep in mind: the more unique, the better.
-That way, your guests will be excited to share their experience.
+That way, your guests will be excited to share their experiences.

 Marketing your vacation rental by using the unique name you’ve given it requires a little bit of patience and a little bit of know-how.
 A well-rounded strategy means your property’s name will appear in the following places:

-Finally, when naming and advertising your rentals, take some time to consider your strategies as part of your larger brand.
-A solid name for your property is also a solid foundation for your brand.
-To close, here are a few quick tips to elevate your branding game:
+Finally, when naming and advertising your vacation rentals, take some time to consider what will work as part of your larger brand—since strong names for your properties can also be a solid foundation for your brand.
+Here are a few quick tips to elevate your branding game: